SuperShinyEyes/cs-cheatsheet/subjects/bayesian/fundamentals.rst

 * :math:`P(E|H)`: Likelihood.

   * The probability of current evidence/data/:math:`E` given hypothesis.
-It's just another fancy name for conditional probability i.e., :math:`P(A|B)` could be read as *"How A is likely to occur given B?"*
+It's just another fancy name for conditional probability i.e., :math:`P(A|B)` could be read as *"How A is likely to occur given B?"*.
+Note, it's NOT a distribution [4]_!

 * :math:`P(E)`: Marginal likelihood or model evidence.